Nexus-Mods/NexusMods.MnemonicDB/docs/index.md

 ## Nexus Event Sourcing Framework

+A major issue in event sourcing systems is allowing for the system to adapt to changes in the model over time, while the concept of events mutating a state is simple, the actual implementation can be quite complex.
+This framework reworks many aspects of the Event Sourcing model in order to present an interface that is easier to maintain, adapt and extend in extension code.

 This framework takes heavy inspiration from [Datomic](https://docs.datomic.com/pro/index.html), an immutable, tuple oriented, single writer, parallel reader database system.
 Unfortunately, Datomic is not open source, is written in Java, and not designed for a single process desktop application.
 However the information available about the database is very insightful and we are leveraging many aspects of its design in our framework.